Course navigation

 Run: npm run dev to start

 Verify: run npm run dev and open localhost:3000.
-You should see a blank page.
-Only continue once it loads without errors.
+You should see a blank page before continuing.

 2